haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 these from your package manager and not via [snap](https://snapcraft.io/) or similar.
 On Windows, make sure you use `curl.exe` and not `curl` (which is a cmdlet) when testing.
 It should be pre-installed.

-If the download succeeds, but the error persists, try examining the file and verify it's valid YAML:
+If the download succeeds, but the error persists, try examining the file and verify that it's valid YAML:

 ```
 cat "$(ghcup whereis cachedir)/ghcup-0.0.7.yaml"